argoproj/argo-events/api/gateway.md

 <p>

-EventBusRef references to a EventBus name.
+EventBusName references to a EventBus name.
 By default the value is “default”

 </p>